 If you're coming to live in Guernsey

-- Whether you are moving to Guernsey, Alderney or Herm for the first time or returning after living abroad (excluding holidays or business trips) you must register with us by completing a RS - New Arrivals - Returning to Guernsey.
+- Whether you are moving to Guernsey, Alderney or Herm for the first time or returning after living abroad (excluding holidays or business trips) you must register with us by completing a the new arrivals/returning to Guernsey form available in the downloads section of this page.

 If you're buying a property